-New opportunities for surplus Jersey bull calves.
-The Jersey is a small stubborn cow that produces extra full and delicious milk with more fat and protein than other dairy cows.
-Due to the somewhat frail build of these animals, the (bull) calves of Jersey dairy cows have a lower birth weight and little propensity to put on (much) meat.
+The Jersey is a small, quirky cow that produces extra full and tasty milk with more fat and protein than other dairy cows.
+Due to the somewhat frail build of these animals, the (bull) calves of Jersey dairy cows have a lower birth weight and little predisposition to produce (a lot of) meat.

 This does not make them interesting for the veal calf trade.
 "That's a shame, because we believe that bull calves should absolutely not be a waste product.
 To produce milk, a cow has to give birth to a calf once a year, so it is inevitable that bulls are also born.
 Fifty percent of the calves born are bull calf.”

 From 2021, DID-IT bv started in Nijkerk as a pioneer on the Braamstruik farm, together with the organic Jersey dairy farm of the Henri Willig family from Katwoude, a project that takes care of Jersey bull calves.
 During the first three months of life, these calves receive organic milk in the open barn of the organic farm de Braamstruik on Voorthuizerweg in Nijkerk.

 The animals then switch completely to organic feed and meadow grass and remain in Nijkerk until the age of 12 months.Joining the bulls move to the Eyckenstein farm where they grow up in the meadow to become full-fledged meat animals.
 In the Netherlands, there are 20 dairy farms (holders) that keep Jerseys, included 8 organic farms, all of which now bring their bull calves to Nijkerk after drinking from their mothers for a few weeks.